LazyTitan33/CTF-Writeups/HTB - Business CTF 2024/Hardware/Say_Cheese.md

 with open('output_file.bin', 'wb') as f:
     f.write(bytes_data)
 ```
+This was very similar with the [Rids](https://github.com/LazyTitan33/CTF-Writeups/blob/main/HTB%20-%20CyberApocalypse_2024/Hardware/Rids.md) challenge from HTB CyberApocalypse 2024.
 After a bit of waiting it would seem we downloaded a firmware image:

 ![image](https://github.com/LazyTitan33/CTF-Writeups/assets/80063008/b1615448-a4b0-4a35-bf40-89ee245059a7)